 Climb to new heights and enjoy the view of Manhattan from the Pier 5 playground.
 Photo courtesy of the park

-33. What is summer without a lobster roll?
-Introduce kids to the taste of the sea at Luke's Lobster shack in the park.
+What is summer without a lobster roll?
+Introduce kids to the taste of the sea at Luke's Lobster shack in Brooklyn Bridge Park.

-34. Capture your fun day at the park with a family selfie in front of the traveling DUMBO reflector sign.
+Capture your fun day at the park with a family selfie in front of the traveling Dumbo reflector sign.

-35. Pull up a blanket and picnic to catch one of the park's FREE summer movies.
+Spread your picnic blanket and one of the park's FREE summer movies.

 Bathrooms can be found from one end of Brooklyn Bridge Park to the other (a major bonus for little ones).
-We like the ones at Fornino at Pier 6, and those at the other end of the park in the Environmental Education Building.
-The new boathouse is expected to have public bathrooms, too.
+We like the ones at Fornino at Pier 6, the new bathrooms at the boathouse, and those at the other end of the park in the Environmental Education Building.

 Hungry?
 Concession stands abound in warm weather and family-friendly restaurants are never far.
 Also worth noting: Shade can be found everywhere.
 For more to see and explore in the neighborhood, check out our Dumbo Neighborhood Guide.